Rembrandt‘s view of Jesus, showing “Biblical events as tender instances of piety and serenity.”

 Jesus – seen above – made two main promises: First, that He would never turn away anyone who came to Him.
 Second, He came to Earth so His followers could have life “in all its abundance.”
 (See John6:37 and 10:10.)
 Which raises a question: Why would anyone want to interpret those promises literally or narrowly?
 (See strict construction … Law.com.)

 Another question: If Jesus was a Fundamentalist, why did we need Him?
-If Jesus was born Jewish and a Fundamentalist – favoring a “strict adherence to specific theological doctrines” – why would He create a “new covenant” to replace the old one?
+If Jesus was born both Jewish and a Fundamentalist – favoring a “strict adherence to specific theological doctrines” – why would He create a “new covenant” to replace the old one?

-Consider too the apparent contradiction between Mark 9:40 and Matthew 12:30.
+Consider also the apparent contradiction between Mark 9:40 and Matthew 12:30.
 In Matthew 12:30 (NEB), Jesus said, “He who is not with me is against me.”
 But in Mark 9:40 (NEB), Jesus said, “he who is not against us is on our side.”

 Under strict construction – used by Fundamentalists – “ambiguous language is given its exact and technical meaning.”
 Under that rule for Matthew, if you aren’t expressly for Jesus, you are against Him.
 But in Mark, being “kind of against us” doesn’t put you “outside the pale.”
 In Mark, if you are not expressly against Jesus, you are for Him and/or for Christianity.

 Also, by strictly interpreting those quotes – giving them their exact and technical meaning – you end up with Jesus contradicting Himself.